 You do not need to typeset your homework submission.
-You may take clear, legible photos of your written work, and then combine these into a single .pdf file.
+You may scan your handwritten work, or take clear, legible photos of your written work, and then combine these into a single .pdf file.
 Here's instructions from a previous TA on how to accomplish this via MS Word:

 - To insert a picture of your handwritten homework into a Word file:

-- Open a Word file.
+- 1. Open a Word file.

-- Click Insert where you would like the picture to go.
+- 2. Click Insert where you would like the picture to go.

-- Click Picture.
+- 3. Click Picture.

-- Choose your homework picture.
+- 4. Choose your homework picture.
 The picture of your homework should become a part of the Word document you have just created.

-- Arrange the pictures in the right order in the Word file.
+- 5. Arrange the pictures in the right order in the Word file.
 (This does need to be legible, but does not need to be beautiful.)

 - To save your Word file as a .pdf file:

-- Click File.
+- 1. Click File.

-- Choose Save as.
+- 2. Choose Save as.

-- Click on the box "Save as type" (Windows) or "Format" (Mac).
+- 3. Click on the box "Save as type" (Windows) or "Format" (Mac).
 A menu of types of files should be shown.

-- Choose pdf.
+- 4. Choose pdf.